 Fixed in 1.5.6

-We were made aware of a vulnerability in our LDAP integration, for on-prem customers using
+We were made aware of a vulnerability in our LDAP integration, for self-hosted customers using

 AUTHENTICATION_METHOD=ldap with an ldap service allowing anonymous bind; it is not relevant for customers using the